My name is Francisca Castro and I’m a visiting professor in political science at Universidad Carlos III de Madrid.

-I’m also associated to the ERC Grant Participation & Representation in the Digital Age.
+I’m also associated to the ERC project Participation & Representation in the Digital Age.

-I obtained my PhD in Political Science at Humboldt-Universität zu Berlin, where I worked as a Doctoral Researcher in the Chair of International Politics.
+I obtained my PhD in Political Science from Humboldt-Universität zu Berlin, where I worked as a Doctoral Researcher in the Chair of International Politics.

 My research interests are intrastate conflict, protests and social movements, state repression, democratic backsliding, and authoritarian legacies.